Sinking of the Titanic: Departure of the lifeboats

-At this point, the vast majority of passengers who had boarded lifeboats were from first- and second-class.
+At this point, the vast majority of those who had boarded lifeboats were first- and second-class passengers.
 Few third-class (steerage) passengers had made it up onto the deck, and most were still lost in the maze of corridors or trapped behind gates and partitions that segregated the accommodation for the steerage passengers from the first- and second-class areas.
-This segregation was not simply for social reasons, but was a requirement of United States immigration laws, which mandated that third-class passengers be segregated to control immigration and to prevent the spread of infectious diseases.
+This segregation was not simply for social reasons; it was a requirement of United States immigration laws, which mandated that third-class passengers be segregated to control immigration and to prevent the spread of infectious diseases.
 First- and second-class passengers on transatlantic liners disembarked at the main piers on Manhattan Island, but steerage passengers had to go through health checks and processing at Ellis Island.
 In at least some places, Titanics crew appear to have actively hindered the steerage passengers' escape.
 Some of the gates were locked and guarded by crew members, apparently to prevent the steerage passengers from rushing the lifeboats.
 Irish survivor Margaret Murphy wrote in May 1912:

 Before all the steerage passengers had even a chance of their lives, the Titanics sailors fastened the doors and companionways leading up from the third-class section ...
 A crowd of men was trying to get up to a higher deck and were fighting the sailors; all striking and scuffling and swearing.
 Women and some children were there praying and crying.
 Then the sailors fastened down the hatchways leading to the third-class section.
 They said they wanted to keep the air down there so the vessel could stay up longer.
 It meant all hope was gone for those still down there.

 A long and winding route had to be taken to reach topside; the steerage-class accommodation, located on C through G decks, was at the extreme ends of the decks, and so was the farthest away from the lifeboats.
 By contrast, the first-class accommodation was located on the upper decks and so was nearest.
-Proximity to the lifeboats thus became a key factor in determining who got into them.
+Proximity to the lifeboats thus became a key factor in determining who entered them.
 To add to the difficulty, many of the steerage passengers did not understand or speak English.
 It was perhaps no coincidence that English-speaking Irish immigrants were disproportionately represented among the steerage passengers who survived.
 Many of those who did survive owed their lives to third-class steward John Edward Hart, who organised three trips into the ship's interior to escort groups of third-class passengers up to the boat deck.
 Others made their way through open gates or climbed emergency ladders.